h2oai/sparkling-water/doc/src/site/sphinx/tutorials/sw_xgboost.rst

     val estimator = new H2OXGBoost().setLabelCol("AGE")
     val model = estimator.fit(sparkFrame)

-You can also get H2O's binary model after calling *fit* method on the estimator as:
+You can also get H2O's binary model by calling the *fit* method available on the estimator as:

 .. code:: scala